John Benson (architect): Life

 John Benson was born in Collooney, County Sligo, in 1812.
 At the age of twenty-one he was sent by Edward Joshua Cooper of Markree Castle, to 'a technical school in Dublin', presumably the Royal Dublin Society's School of Architectural Drawing.
 Early work included the restoration of Markree Castle in Collooney.

 Benson passed his surveyor's examination in 1846 and worked as county surveyor for Cork and was involved in the relief work during the famine of 1847.
-In 1848 he was appointed of consulting engineer to the Cork Harbour Board and improved the navigation of the river.
+In 1848 he was appointed as consulting engineer to the Cork Harbour Board and improved the navigation of the river.
 He was architect for the 1852 Irish Industrial Exhibition and won the competition to design the Exhibition Building for the Great Industrial Exhibition (1853) in Dublin.
 He was knighted for his work at the 1853 exhibition.

 Benson was a member of the Institution of Civil Engineers.
 He was engineer and architect for the Cork and Macroom Direct Railway and the Rathkeale & Newcastle Railway.
 He also supervised the refurbishment of the Theatre Royal, Cork in the 1860s.